a34729t/TriangulatorSwift/README.md

 Next, click on the bottom-right scan icon to start scanning for iBeacons.

+## Testing

+This works on an iPhone 4S running iOS 7.1, with Estimote iBeacons.

 ## Notes

 * The app is hardcoded to use 3 iBeacons.
 The triangulation code could handle more of them, but the iBeacon setup would need to be modified to support this.